dirtyhenry/tech-articles/_posts/2022-03-02-date-with-no-time-operations-swift.md

 can read French and soccer is your thing, you can [sign up for the newsletter][2].

-## Addendum — macOS's Time Zones
+## Addendum — iOS & macOS Time Zones

-Here is a table of all the known time zones' identifiers and abbreviations as of macOS 12.2.1 & Swift 5.5.
+Here is a table of all the known time zones' identifiers and abbreviations as run on iOS 15.2 and macOS 12.2.1.

 For some reason, `UTC` is an abbreviation to the `UTC` identifier, but `UTC` is missing in the list of known identifiers. 🤷‍♂️ I initalized a time zone using